worldofmarcus/project-portfolio-3/README.md

 </details><br/>

 ### **Search Item In collection**
-The search item in collection function lets the user to search for a specific item in the collection.
-The user can search for anything and if the item exists in the collection it's being printed out in a table (this works for multiple items as well).
+The search item in collection function lets the user search for a specific item in the collection.
+The user can search for anything and if the item exists in the collection it's being printed out in a table (this works if multiple items are found as well).
 If no match is being found an empty table and an error message will appear.
 In both cases (match / no match) the user gets the possibility to add a new search credential and also go back to the main menu by choosing '0'.
-The search function is not case sensitive but only works with an  **exact** match of the words/numbers in the collection.
+The search function is not case sensitive and only works with an  **exact** match of the words/numbers in the collection.

 <details><summary><b>Search Credential Provided By User</b></summary>